 As explained above, there are different types of cryocoolers, which present their own specific needs in terms of tools and technical parts.
 However, there are at least two main parts that are typically used in cryocoolers:

-- Heat exchangers: these parts cool down the cryogenic fluids, a process that typically happens at a constant pressure.
-Heat exchangers can be both regenerative or recuperative.
+These components cool down cryogenic fluids, a process that typically occurs at constant pressure.
+In addition, heat exchangers can be either regenerative or recuperative.

 Applications of cryocoolers